alice-si/etheroscope/README.md

 Even better, Etheroscope is able to scan over the blockchain, index how those variables have changed over time, and present you with that data in a visual format that is simple and, most importantly, familiar.
 As a donor on the Alice platform, this means you can find out a wealth of information held in relevant smart contracts, simply by searching for a project’s name.
 No hashes, no sifting, no headaches.

-We'd like to thank Imperial College London for their contribution to this project.
+We'd like to thank Imperial College London and University of Warsaw for their contribution to this project.

 ![etheroscope-screenshot](https://miro.medium.com/max/1222/1*fVzsWs1Nxa0CTx6cD7cepA.png)